neosaurrrus/ingredient-substitutions/README.md

-Welcome to SwapChef, an app to record ingredients that can be swapped for other ingredients.
+Welcome to li, an app to record ingredients that can be swapped for other ingredients.
 Great if you don't have a certain recipe

 Built with Rails.